vietmazze/smart-contract/Data structure.md

  - the hash from the previous block (e.g. edbd4e11e69bc399a9ccd8faaea44fb27410fe8e3023bb9462450a0a9c4caa1b) and finally
  - the block data (e.g. Transaction Data...)
  - to calculate the new hash digest checksum, that is, the hash e.g.

+## Replay Attack:
+When you have two ledgers that share the same history and txs, such as the hard fork of BCH, both ledgers will share the same history and the amount hold.
+What if you want to send some transaction on only 1 ledger? it turns out, a person can copy the same transaction that you have done on one ledger to the other... since your transaction is valid on both ledgers.
+The person who presents the copy of the check on the other ledger is replaying the transaction.
+This is a problem since you wanted to send on only one ledger.
+We call this a replay attack.
+ - Bitcoin Cash solved this problem by changing the check ever so slightly.
+They created a special mark on the check that identified the check was for the BCH ledger and not the other ledger.Thus, any node now auditing Bitcoin will automatically reject a Bitcoin Cash check since the check has that special mark.
+Anyone auditing Bitcoin Cash will reject a Bitcoin check since the check is missing the special mark.
+This special mark is called replay protection since it prevents replay attacks.
+ - Current problem involves the SEGWIT2x hard fork refusing to add a replay protection

+## Segregated Witness:
+One of the problem in Bitcoin transaction is the Malleability, which describes the transaction hash(digital signatures) can be alter.
+Imagine having a bank check and someone alter the signature.
+What would be the problem?
+ -  Many people consider this a flaw because a user can potentially change a transaction ID.
+This could lead to extra bitcoin being sent if a user claims they never received the bitcoin and the sender checks the original transaction ID to verify (which would not exist on the block chain if the ID was changed).
+ - With SegWit, the transaction identifier no longer takes into account the signature.
+This means that even if the attacker changes the signature, the transaction identifier stays the same.